 Josh Lee Kok Thong is Chairperson of the Asia Pacific Legal Innovation and Technology Association (ALITA).
-In this interview with Asia Law Portal, he provides his unique insights into the current state of legal innovation in Singapore and what’s in store for the future.
+In this interview with Asia Law Portal, he provides his unique insights into the current state of legal innovation in Singapore.
+And what’s in store for the future.

 Based in Singapore, you’re currently deeply involved in the world of legal innovation and technology as an active leader in LawTech.Asia, and the Asia-Pacific Legal Innovation & Technology Association (ALITA).
-What are the driving focuses of each of these organizations and how are you involved in each?
+What are the driving focuses of each of these organizations and how are you involve in each?

 We should also inspire the next generation, and allow young thinkers to generate thought leadership for our future.
 To that end, I helped to co-found LawTech.Asia (https://lawtech.asia).
 LawTech.Asia is a virtual publication that drives thought leadership in law and technology in Asia.
-The aim is to inspire and excite young lawyers and policymakers to lead thinking in the frontiers of law and technology.
+The aim is to inspire and excite young lawyers and policymakers to lead the frontiers of law and technology.
 For our efforts, the Singapore Academy of Law, a public body focused on pushing the frontiers of law in Singapore, adopted us as their strategic partner in 2019.

 You formerly practiced law in Singapore.
 What led you to move into a legal innovation and technology focus within the law?
 How has your background in legal practice helped you in your involvement in legal technology and innovation?